onflow/fcl-js/README.md

 ### Building a FCL compatible wallet

-- Read the [wallet guide]() to understand the implementation details.
+- Read the [wallet guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md) to understand the implementation details.
-- Review the architecture of the [Dev Wallet](https://docs.onflow.org/flow-js-sdk/flow-app-quickstart) for an overview.
+- Review the architecture of the [FCL dev wallet](https://github.com/onflow/fcl-dev-wallet) for an overview.
-- If building a non-custodial wallet, see the [Account API]() and the [FLIP]() on derivation paths and key generation.
+- If building a non-custodial wallet, see the [Account API](https://github.com/onflow/flow-account-api) and the [FLIP](https://github.com/onflow/flow/pull/727) on derivation paths and key generation.

 ---